fact-benchmark/factbenchmark/model.md

 Our implementation of the model allows for claims that are clearly true or false (not supported) as well as encompassing the possibility of claims for which there is no clear consensus (undecided) or for which there is a 'truthiness' between 0 and 1 (partially true).

 Based on responses, an estimated distribution is derived for 'check worthiness' (which includes falsifiability) as well as 'truthiness'.
-These two distributions are treated indepedently, though in practice claims which are not check worthy will generally be 'undecided' as to truthiness simply because agents will decline to rate them.
+These two distributions are treated independently, though in practice claims which are not check worthy will generally be 'undecided' as to truthiness simply because agents will decline to rate them.

 ### Modeling truthiness (or check-worthiness)